If you are thinking about applying to Waldorf University, there is no application fee, which means it is free to apply.

 Waldorf University does not offer early decision or early action.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you stand out.
+Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

 |Academic GPA||Very Important|